TypeFox/monaco-languageclient/docs/basic-usage/configuration.md

 # Configuration

-This guide covers the essential configuration options for Monaco Language Client.
-We'll explore both Extended and Classic modes, and show you how to customize the editor behavior.
+This guide covers important configuration options for the Monaco Language Client.
+We'll explore both Extended and Classic modes, and show you how to customize the editor's behavior.

 ## Configuration Structure

-Monaco Language Client uses a layered configuration approach:
+The Monaco Language Client uses a layered configuration approach:

 1. **VS Code API Configuration** - Controls editor services and behavior
 2. **Language Client Configuration** - Manages connection to language servers